tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

 - Review [php-3.md](php-3.md) - be sure to demo all of the associative array code and the `$_SERVER` example
 - Review [php-4.md](php-4.md)
     - demo [php-mail-1.php](php-mail-1.php)
-    - how form variables are passed based on the name of the field - change the form method to GET so that the variables are visible
+    - demo how form variables are passed based on the name of the field - change the form method to GET so that the variables are visible
 - Demo the completed version of [php-4-HW.php](php-4-HW.php) and the 2 [HW-php-fact-of-the-day.md](HW-php-fact-of-the-day.md) files

 ## Week 3